RECETOX/MSMetaEnhancer/paper/paper.md

 # Summary

 MSMetaEnhancer is a Python software package for the metadata enrichment of entries in spectral library files.
-The package uses matchms [@Huber2020] for data IO and supports the `.msp` open format.
+The package uses matchms [@Huber2020] for data IO and supports the open, text-based `.msp` format.
+Entries contain mass spectral information such as peak mass to charge (m/z) ratios and intensities, alongside metadata information.
-It annotates given mass spectra file by adding missing metadata such as SMILES, InChI, and CAS numbers.
+It annotates given mass spectra in the library file by adding missing metadata such as SMILES, InChI, and CAS numbers to the individual entries.
 The package retrieves the medatada by querying several external databases, currently supporting the chemical identifier resolver (CIR), chemical translation service (CTS) [@Wohlgemuth2010], ChemIDplus [@tomasulo2002chemidplus], and PubChem [@kim2021pubchem].
-The package is hosted via bioconda [@bioconda] and is available on Galaxy [@galaxy; @umsa].

 # Statement of need